What are high-histamine foods?

 What is histamine?

-Most of us think allergy when we talk about histamine, but this immune chemical has lots of other important functions, including communicating with the brain and supporting your digestive function.
+Most of us think allergy when we talk about histamine, but this immune chemical is involved in lots of other important functions, including communicating with the brain and supporting your digestive function.

 Histamine isn’t only made in the body, we also consume it in our diet, with fermented, aged and processed foods being especially rich sources.